Jompda/linux-configs/README.md

 - mpv - can also be used image viewing with binds: next > and previous <
 - kdenlive - video editing
 - KCharSelect - pick characters
+- ffmpeg/ffprobe - information and operations on mediafiles

 ### maintenance
 - ncdu / - check disk usage from the file tree